psget/psget/Readme.md

     install-module https://github.com/chaliy/psurl/raw/master/PsUrl/PsUrl.psm1 -Startup

-Even more nice stuff is central repository for modules.
+Even more nice stuff is central directory for modules.
 Right now it is very poor, but I hope someday it will mature enough.

     install-module PsUrl

-This command will query central repository to find required information about PsUrl module and install it.
+This command will query central directory to find required information about PsUrl module and install it.

 Installation
 ============